-So…since I went to see the movie with a friend recently (who has also read the book- yay for real life bookish friends), I thought I would make a post reviewing BOTH.
+So…since I saw the movie with a friend recently (who has also read the book- yay for real life bookish friends), I thought I would make a post reviewing BOTH.
 Hooray.

 Rating: 3/5 (original rating: 4/5 but I docked a star for the problematic aspects)